-- Attendance for online courses is defined fully in the university catalog. - Students are expected to participate in all required instructional activities in their courses. - Student "attendance" in an online course is defined as active participation in the course as described in the course syllabus (completing weekly assignments). - Students aware of necessary absences must inform the professor with as much advance notice as possible in order to make appropriate arrangements. - Any student absent 25 percent or more of the online course, i.e., non-participatory during 2 or more weeks of an 8 week term, may receive an F for that course. - Any student who has not actively participated in an online class prior to the census date for any given session is considered a "no-show" and will be administratively withdrawn from the class without record.
+- 1. Attendance for online courses is defined fully in the university catalog. - 2.
+Students are expected to participate in all required instructional activities in their courses. - 3.
+Student "attendance" in an online course is defined as active participation in the course as described in the course syllabus (completing weekly assignments). - 4.
+Students aware of necessary absences must inform the professor with as much advance notice as possible in order to make appropriate arrangements. - 5.
+Any student absent 25 percent or more of the online course, i.e., non-participatory during 3 or more weeks of an 11 week term, may receive an F for that course. - 6.
+Any student who has not actively participated in an online class prior to the census date for any given term is considered a "no-show" and will be administratively withdrawn from the class without record.
 To be counted as actively participating, it is not sufficient to log in and view the course.
-The student must be submitting work as described in the course syllabus. - A student with excessive non-participation may also have a Predict Report filed with student's WBU email and appropriate administrative personnel.
+The student must be submitting work as described in the course syllabus. - 7.
+When a student reaches a number of absences considered by the instructor to be excessive, the instructor will submit a Report of Unsatisfactory Progress to the student's WBU student email account and to appropriate university personnel.